MonsterEOS/monstereos/README.md

 We structured everything in microservices and it can be automagically initialized by docker!
 Don't be afraid of docker, a lot of people hear docker and run away but we already did the hard part (configuration) for you.
 You will just need to install docker in your computer (a simple installer that you will press next next next finish lol).

-After you installed docker just run the following command (one line of code).
+After you installed docker just run the following single command:

 ```
 docker-compose up -d